 We do it for our veterans, said Brantley, president and CEO of Blue Duck Events Inc.

-The free festival and concert will have members of the Armed Forces along with local community service agencies such as the police and fire departments, which will have fire trucks and the fire safety house.
+The free festival and concert will have members of the Armed Forces along with local community service agencies like the police and fire departments, which will have fire trucks and the fire safety house.

 This is just to raise awareness, Brantley said.